 Most of the time this feature will work without any issues.
 However it can get stuck, or fail to download the updates correctly, or try to install the same updates time and time again.
 This site outlines the common problems and some of the fixes that you can use to resolve those issues.

-WUAUCLT is the executable used by automatic updates and can also be manipulated through the command line.
+WUAUCLT is the executable used by automatic updates prior to Windows 10 and can also be manipulated through the command line.